Pergolide

 Pergolide, sold under the brand name Permax and Prascend (veterinary) among others, is an ergoline-based dopamine receptor agonist used in some countries for the treatment of Parkinson's disease.
-Parkinson's disease is associated with reduced dopamine activity in the substantia nigra of the brain.
+Parkinson's disease is associated with reduced dopamine synthesis in the substantia nigra of the brain.
 Pergolide acts on many of the same receptors as dopamine to increase receptor activity.

 It was patented in 1978 and approved for medical use in 1989.
 In 2007, pergolide was withdrawn from the U.S. market for human use after several published studies revealed a link between the drug and increased rates of valvular heart disease.
 However, a veterinary form of pergolide, marketed under the trade name Prascend, is permitted for the treatment of pituitary pars intermedia dysfunction (PPID) also known as equine Cushing's syndrome (ECS) in horses.

 Medical uses

-Pergolide is not available for use by humans in the United States, however, it is still used in various other countries, where it is used to treat various conditions including Parkinson's disease, hyperprolactinemia, and restless leg syndrome.
+Pergolide is no longer available for use by humans in the United States, however, it is still used in various other countries, where it is used to treat various conditions including Parkinson's disease, hyperprolactinemia, and restless leg syndrome.

 Pergolide is available for veterinary use.
 Under the trade name Prascend, manufactured by Boehringer Ingelheim, it is commonly used for the treatment of pituitary hyperplasia at the pars intermedia or Equine Cushing's Syndrome (ECS) in horses.

 Pharmacology

 Pharmacodynamics

 Pergolide acts as an agonist of dopamine D2 and D1 and serotonin 5-HT1A, 5-HT1B, 5-HT2A, 5-HT2B, and 5-HT2C receptors.
 It may possess agonist activity at other dopamine receptor subtypes as well, similar to cabergoline.
 Although pergolide is more potent as an agonist of the D2 receptor, it has high D1 receptor affinity and is one of the most potent D1 receptor agonists of the dopamine receptor agonists that are clinically available.
 The agonist activity of pergolide at the D1 receptor somewhat alters its clinical and side effect profile in the treatment of Parkinson's disease.
-Pergolide is said to be hallucinogenic due to activation of 5-HT2A receptors.
+Pergolide has been said to be hallucinogenic due to activation of 5-HT2A receptors.
+However, other sources have stated that the drug is non-hallucinogenic.
 It has been associated with cardiac valvulopathy due to activation of 5-HT2B receptors.